The Plight of Orcas in Captivity, Final Thoughts

 The Vancouver Aquarium

-In 1964, the Vancouver Aquarium captured an orca named Moby Doll, a male that they first believed was female.
+In 1964, the Vancouver Aquarium captured an orca named Moby Doll.
+He was a male they first believed was female but did not know until after his death that he was, in fact, male.
 Originally, the aquarium had no intention of capturing an orca.
 They actually commissioned an artist to kill an orca to use as a body model for a killer whale sculpture.
 However, after harpooning a young whale and then shooting it several times, the whale did not die.
 Instead, the orca followed its captors as if on a leash for 16 hours in order to avoid the pain of resistance with the harpoon in his back.
-The aquarium put Moby Doll on display for scientists and the public to view.
+The aquarium displayed Moby Doll for scientists and the public to view.
 He did not eat for 55 days.
-When he started eating finally, he consumed 200 pounds of fish per day.
+When he finally started eating, he consumed 200 pounds of fish daily.
 But he never fully recovered and died after 87 total days of captivity.

 “Moby Doll was the first orca ever held in captivity, and his amazing qualities, seen by humans for only those hard last months of his life, started both a new appreciation for orcas and a new industry of catching and displaying the whales for entertainment.”